All Episodes

 Why?

-Is because what did the president run on?
+And the answer couldn't be more clear is because what did the president run on?

-America first, secure borders, lower taxes, less bureaucracy, originalist justices, energy independence, freer, fairer trade deals by securing tr better trade deals.
+America first, secure borders, lower taxes, less bureaucracy, originalist justices, energy independence, freer, fairer trade deals by securing better trade deals.

 That helps our manufacturers, our farmers, that helps working class Americans.

-Securing our borders, that's that's that's less competition for jobs in America.
+That's less competition for jobs in America.

 That means better wages, better standard of living for every American, especially those Americans that have been left behind.